christo/loquacious/README.md

 * slow speech cadence
 * canned smalltalk
+* pregenerated output for response graph driven by expert system and elaborated by LLM for variety.
+  * LLM can detect equivalence of phrases and help choose a pregenerated response.
+* chunked TTS producing chunked lipsync video
+  * cut LLM output text into paragraphs or sentences
+  * generate individual voice for each fragment
+  * elevenlabs API supports providing preceding and proceeding context
+  * feed multiple speech audio chunks to lipsync in parallel
+  * modify front-end to work with a dynamic queue of video streams played sequentially
 * environmental theatrics - externally controlled sound effects, crystal ball, etc.
 * crafted stalling and in-character ceremony - e.g. reading tarot cards or "gaze